 - Seppo Heiskanen, art critic / taidekriitikko

 Samoilua explores the similarities between the Japanese and Finnish nature experiences.
 A common meditative rhythm in Japanese gardens and Fininsh forests, that sways between alternating movement of paths and duckboards; and the vistas of the resting places.
 On these walks, the mind is able to oscilate between rest and thoughts running freely.

 Samoilua brings side by side landscapes from zen strolling meditation gardens and the duckboards and trails of the Finnish National Parks.
 Where I sense a kind of spiritual union between my home country and the home of the woodcut technique I pursue.
 It feels symbolic that our separate words for expressing this idea are also akin, Samoilua = Samayou.

-ZEN LANDSCAPE WOODCUTS & TAKU-HON PRINTS
+ZEN GARDENS & TAKU-HON PRINTS FROM JAPAN

 “ A glimpse into the summer of Kyoto.
 The city is hot and humid, trapped in a valley surrounded on three sides by talls mountains.
 I’m searching the city to find views of suzumi the art evoking a sense of freshness and cooling through the senses.
 The sound of the wind, it travels through the bamboo groves and willow trees, a rustle that refreshes the soul.
 A view of the garden ponds with fresh white irises and and the sound of splashing goldfish.
 Rain drops piling upon the umbrella-like lotus leaves”